 Step 2: Cook the Pumpkin

-The best way to cook the pumpkin for puree is to pressure cook the pumpkin, preferably with an electric pressure cooker.
+The best way to cook the pumpkin for puree is to pressure cook the pumpkin, preferably with an electric pressure cooker like the Instant Pot.
 This quick and cooking method leaves the pumpkin flesh very soft and well done.

 Roast the pumpkin or bake the pumpkin if you do not have a pressure cooker.